dra11y/wherror/README.md

 ## Comparison to anyhow

-Use thiserror if you care about designing your own dedicated error type(s) so that the caller receives exactly the information that you choose in the event of failure.
+Use wherror if you care about designing your own dedicated error type(s) so that the caller receives exactly the information that you choose in the event of failure.
 This most often applies to library-like code.
 Use [Anyhow] if you don't care what error type your functions return, you just want it to be easy.
 This is